BinaryIgor/EventSQL/README.md

 Optionally, to increase throughput & concurrency, we might have a partitioned topic and consumers (-1 partition standing for not partitioned topic/consumer/event).

-Distribution of partitioned events is the sole responsibility of the publisher.
+Distribution of partitioned events is the sole responsibility of a publisher.

 Consumption of such events per partition (0 in an example) might look like this: